sayampy/ParseText/README.md

 # ParseAnyText
 [![GitHub license](https://img.shields.io/github/license/sayampy/ParseAnyText)](https://github.com/sayampy/ParseAnyText/blob/main/LICENSE)

-A small package which i made in 2-3 days.
+A small package to parse strings.

 ## What is the work of it?
 <section>